dmidlo/histdata.com-tools/README.md

 ### Release Operator Path

-Tagged releases and manual release runs build a metadata-only sdist/fallback wheel plus bundled Temporal sidecar wheels for Linux x86_64, Linux arm64, macOS Intel, macOS arm64, and Windows x86_64.
-The release workflow downloads Temporal CLI `1.7.2` from the pinned upstream release, verifies SHA-256 checksums before bundling, embeds local `temporal-cli-provenance.json` plus Temporal CLI notice/license resources in bundled platform wheels, inspects every wheel with the sidecar manifest checker, smoke-installs each platform wheel on a matching GitHub-hosted runner, and attaches artifact provenance before upload or publish.
+Tagged releases and manual release runs should build the normal metadata-only sdist and universal wheel for PyPI/TestPyPI.
+The V1.0 provisioning design moves Temporal executable availability into a verified first-run resolver backed by a packaged artifact index and a per-user cache.
+Release preflight should prove the normal wheel is under the upload-size gate and that a clean install can provision or locate the pinned runtime through the resolver.

+The existing bundled platform-wheel tooling remains useful for offline/private artifacts and emergency operator recovery, but those artifacts are not the default PyPI path.
+They should be uploaded to the normal PyPI project only after the project-specific size limit is confirmed and the release operator explicitly opts in.

 Use `release_target=build-only` for dry runs, `release_target=testpypi` for the first publish rehearsal, and `release_target=pypi` only after setting